-CMS does not automatically renew your CMS DUA, which always expires one year after you received it.
+NIA does not automatically renew your NIA DUA, which always expires one year after you received it.

-To start the renewal process, contact the CMS DUA team at email@example.com.
+To start the renewal process, contact our team at MedRIC@AcumenLLC.com.
 We recommend renewing your DUA before the expiration data to avoid any lapses in your data authorization.

-If you no longer need our data, you must destroy all of it per CMS requirements.
+If you no longer need our data, you must close out your NIA DUA and MedRIC Enclave access per NIA requirements.

-Your CMS DUA expires annually, and you cannot continue to use CMS data without a valid CMS DUA.
-However, you can work with CMS to renew your DUA as many times as you need to complete your study.
-Todo so, contact the CMS DUA team at email@example.com.
+Your NIA DUA expires annually, and you cannot continue to use CMS data without a valid NIA DUA.
+However, you can work with NIA to renew your DUA as many times as you need to complete your study.
+To do so, contact our MedRIC Support team at MedRIC@AcumenLLC.com.

-CMS decides whether or not you may reuse your MedRIC-provided CMS data for a new study.
-To obtain CMS approval to reuse your CMS data, please contact the Research Data Assistance Center (ResDAC); they will guide you through the process.
+NIA decides whether or not you may reuse your MedRIC-provided CMS data for a new study.
+To obtain NIA approval to reuse your CMS data, please contact our MedRIC Support team at MedRIC@AcumenLLC.com.

-NOTE: You may only use the data authorized by CMS and the relevant survey partner for your new study.
+NOTE: You may only use the data authorized by NIA and the relevant study or survey partner for your new study.
 To help you meet this requirement, we will always provide you with copies of the data files authorized for your new study.

 MedRIC data files contain raw Medicare/Medicaid data.
-However, your access to all of these data depends on the encryption policies that our survey partner has set for your CMS data.
+However, your access to all of these data depends on the encryption policies that a study or survey partner has set for your CMS data.
 These policies establish three versions or "levels" of data: Standard, Geographic, and Provider.

 The Standard version encrypts or omits all personally identifiable information (PII) in Medicare and Medicaid data.
 The Geographic version contains all Standard data plus information on beneficiaries' residences, such as state and zip code.
 The Provider version includes Standard and Geographic data plus provider characteristics, such as Institutional Provider Numbers.